 The Strategy Bootcamp is a better way to create strategy which helps you overcome the 10 pitfalls described above.
 The Strategy Bootcamp is a systematic strategy process that we conduct in partnership with your teams and leaders.
 It starts with Kannetic’s Strategy Assessment solution which allows your leadership team to assess where your current strategy process is strong and where it can be improved.
 The Strategy Bootcamp guides your team through a learning-by-doing process that supports you to define or refine your business strategy while building the strategy skills and capabilities of your team.

 The Strategy Bootcamp helps you effectively identify and tackle the strategic challenges of tomorrow, while building the team buy-in you need to execute that strategy and the skills you need to continue to develop effective strategy long into the future.
-Because the bootcamp is a strategy refinement process conducted with your team and leaders, the bootcamp costs less than 1/20th the price of a traditional management consulting firm strategy engagement while providing better long term results actually based in a real understanding of the inner workings of your business.
+Because the bootcamp is a strategy refinement process conducted with your team and leaders, the bootcamp is a fraction of the cost of a traditional management consulting firm strategy engagement while providing better long term results actually based in a real understanding of the inner workings of your business.

-The Strategy Bootcamp is delivered through a series of workshops and coaching sessions delivered by Kannetic co-founder, Dr. Darren Noy.
+The Strategy Bootcamp involves a series of workshops and coaching sessions delivered by Kannetic co-founder, Dr. Darren Noy.
 Darren spent nearly 5 years as a core member of the strategy practice at the consulting firm McKinsey & Company - where he lead strategy engagements across industries, as well as the development of proprietary strategy tools for the firm.
-He later ran a product management team at the cybersecurity company Symantec, where he was asked to lead strategy development projects for both business units and the enterprise as a whole.
-Since co-founding Kannetic, Darren has continued to serve as an independent strategy consultant, working with companies large and small who have contacted him to request his assistance on strategy projects.
-The Strategy Bootcamp was developed through one of these requests and is based on the conviction that there must be a better way to conduct strategy projects while building internal strategy capabilities than is currently available on the market.
+He later worked as a product leader at the cybersecurity company Symantec, where he was asked to runstrategy development projects for both business units and the enterprise as a whole.
+Darren has continued to serve as an independent strategy consultant, working with companies large and small on strategy projects.

 If you are interested in learning more about how we can help you develop an effective business strategy, while aligning your team on your strategy and improving the strategy development capabilities of your team, contact us below.